Get Maintouch

 How many backlinks do I need to move a page from page 2 to page 1?

 There's no fixed number.
 It depends on the keyword's competition, your existing link profile, and the strength of the placements you buy.
 A page sitting at position 11 on a low-competition keyword can move with one or two strong links.
-A page sitting at position 18 on a competitive term might need a sustained campaign over several months.
+A page sitting at position 18 on a competitive term might need a consistent campaign over several months.

 Can I use automated backlink platforms for a brand-new site with no rankings yet?